 Group exhibits:

-Conceived to celebrate the 20th anniversary of the MoMA, the exhibition “was designed to show that the appearance and shape of countless objects of our everyday environment are related to, or derived from, modern painting and sculpture, and that modern art is intrinsic part of modern living.“
+Conceived to celebrate the 20th anniversary of the MoMA, the exhibition “was designed to show that the appearance and shape of countless objects of our everyday environment are related to, or derived from, modern painting and sculpture, and that modern art is intrinsic part of modern living.

 Franco Grignani was present in the ‘typography and advertising design’ section, with a poster for Cyma watches from 1946 included in the catalogue: “[free form] can serve to attract the eye to whatever it encloses.
-Designers use to make lettering stand out (advertisement for Cyma watches) […] [these] are special applications of a new but now generally accepted style.“
+Designers use to make lettering stand out (advertisement for Cyma watches) […] [these] are special applications of a new but now generally accepted style.

-- Los Angeles, UCLA Art Gallery: 1959
+• Los Angeles, UCLA Art Gallery: 1959

-- New York, Gallery 303, “10 designers from Milan”: March 1960
+• New York, Gallery 303, “10 designers from Milan”: March 1960

-Organized by Max Huber, this exhibit was sponsored by the ‘Composing Room‘, a recognized leader in photo-typesetting, which produced enviable exhibitions and talks to explore, document, and promote the most innovative design of the mid-century.
+Organized by Max Huber, this exhibit was sponsored by the ‘Composing Room‘, a recognized leader in photo-typesetting that produced enviable exhibitions and talks to explore, document, and promote the most innovative design of the mid-century.
 This was the first exhibition in the US to showcase an extensive selection of graphic works from postwar Italian designers.
 Included in the show (poster above by Aaron Burns) were catalogues, book jackets, magazine and album covers, posters, ads, and packaging from leading Italian clients, such as – in the case of Grignani – Alfieri & Lacroix:

-- New York, The Visual Arts Gallery, “Milanese Graphics”: April 1965
+• New York, The Visual Arts Gallery, “Milanese Graphics”: April 1965

 Renamed ‘SVA Chelsea Gallery’ in 2004, the School of Visual Arts in New York offered a wide range of exhibitions.
 ‘Milanese Graphics’ displayed works by Antonio Boggeri, Umberto Capelli, Giulio Confalonieri, Franco Grignani, Giancarlo Iliprandi, Giovanni Pintori, as well as examples from the magazine Imago (poster above by Milton Glaser).

-- Carbondale, University of Carbondale, Illinois Mitchell Art Gallery, “Vision 65”: October 1965
+• Carbondale, University of Carbondale, Illinois Mitchell Art Gallery, “Vision 65”: October 1965

 The same exhibition then moved to Chicago:

-- Chicago, Container Corporation of America (CCA) Gallery, “Vision 65”: 1965
+• Chicago, Container Corporation of America (CCA) Gallery, “Vision 65”: 1965

-- Lexington, Kentucky, University of Kentucky Art Gallery, “Graphics ’67 Italy”: November 1966
+• Lexington, Kentucky, University of Kentucky Art Gallery, “Graphics ’67 Italy”: November 1966

-- New York, American Institute of Graphic Arts, AGI’s graphic designers: November 1966
+• New York, American Institute of Graphic Arts, AGI’s graphic designers: November 1966

-- New York, The Mead Library of Ideas, AGI’s graphic designers: May 1967
+• New York, The Mead Library of Ideas, AGI’s graphic designers: May 1967

 Solo exhibits:

-- Bedford Springs, Pennsylvania: October 1958
+• Bedford Springs, Pennsylvania: October 1958

 This was a solo exhibition of “graphic art by Franco Grignani, famed Italian graphic designer” (The Pittsburgh Press, 18 Oct.
-1958), held throughout the 14th annual conference of the American Society of Industrial Designers (ASID, which in 1965 became the Industrial Designers Society of America – IDSA – “the single voice of industrial design in the US”), with the aim to “discuss the profession’s responsibility to the consumer and producer and the direction which industrial design may expect to take in the future”.
+1958), held throughout the 14th annual conference of the American Society of Industrial Designers (ASID, which later became the Industrial Designers Society of America – IDSA – in 1965, “the single voice of industrial design in the US”), with the aim to “discuss the profession’s responsibility to the consumer and producer and the direction which industrial design may expect to take in the future”.

-- Chicago, Normandy House Gallery: November 1960
+• Chicago, Normandy House Gallery: November 1960

-- Chicago, Container Corporation of America (CCA) Gallery: December 1965
+• Chicago, Container Corporation of America (CCA) Gallery: December 1965

 The exhibition poster was displayed in the British magazine Modern Publicity 1966/67.

-- Chicago, 500d Gallery: April 1966 and April 1970
+• Chicago, 500d Gallery: April 1966 and April 1970

 In 1967 Grignani received the highly coveted recognition merit of the ICTA (the International Center for the Typographic Arts of New York), for ‘Typomundus 20‘: